 projects that address the following issues:

-In addition, priority points will be given to the following types of projects:
+In addition, priority will be given to projects that clearly identify and impact a

 Types of Grants